List of Veronica Mars characters: Duncan Kane

 Teddy Dunn portrayed Duncan Kane, Veronica's ex-boyfriend and Lilly's brother.
 Dunn originally auditioned for Logan but ended up portraying Duncan Kane.
 Dunn left the series midway through the second season because Thomas felt that the Logan-Veronica-Duncan love triangle had run its course.
-He needed to put "other guys in her life" to keep the series fresh and attributed Dunn's removal to fan interest in the Logan-Veronica relationship, saying "it became clear that one suitor won out".
+He needed to put "other guys in her life" to keep the series fresh and attributed Dunn's removal to fan interest in the Logan-Veronica relationship, saying "It became clear that one suitor won out".

 Logan Echolls

 Jason Dohring played Logan Echolls, the "bad-boy 09er" son of an A-list actor.
 Dohring originally auditioned for the role of Duncan Kane.
 After his audition, the producers asked Dohring to audition for Logan's character, who was only going to be a guest role in the pilot.
 Dohring felt that his audition for Duncan "was a little dark", and was told by the producers that it was "not really right".
 The producers then asked Dohring to read for the role of Logan.
-Dohring acted one scene from the pilot, bashing a car's headlights in with a tire iron.
+Dohring acted out one scene from the pilot, bashing a car's headlights in with a tire iron.
 During the final auditions, Dohring read two times with Bell and met with the studio and the network.
-When reading with Bell, Dohring acted the whole scene as if he was the one who raped her and tried to give the character an evil feel.
+When reading with Bell, Dohring acted the whole scene as if he was the one who raped her and tried to give the character a certain evil feel.

 Wallace Fennel

 Percy Daggs III portrayed Wallace Fennel, Veronica's best friend and frequent partner in mystery solving.
 Daggs auditioned for Wallace's role twice before being cast and had to go through three tests with the studio and network executives.
 During his first audition, Daggs read four scenes from the pilot.
-Just before his studio test, Daggs read with Bell and had "a great conversation."
+Just before his studio test, Daggs read with Bell and had "a great conversation".
 He said that she "made me feel comfortable about auditioning" and was a big reason why he became more comfortable playing Wallace as the season went on.